simply-hg/delirious/README.md

 fever-js
 ========

 This project aims to create a Javascript client for the feed reader Fever by Shaun Inman.
 It is started, because a mobile interface is not coming to Android any time soon.
+While there is Meltdown, an excellent Client on Android, it currently does not show Hot items.
+And what about all those other plattforms like Windows Phone, BB10, Firefox OS?
+If this project gets it right, they all benefit from a nice and usable fever-client.

-There is a working prototype.
-I will upload my code in the coming days.
+This is a working prototype.
 This code currently has several major flaws and I hope to find help within the community to fix them.

 My code currently uses jQuery Mobile, undescore.js and some jQuery plugins.